men’s preventive care from what age

 Katrin Straub

-CEO at nextsure
+Managing Director at nextsure

 The topic in brief and concise terms

-From the age of 35, men with statutory insurance are entitled to a comprehensive health check-up every three years.
-This examination, often referred to as the 'Check-Up 35', is a key component of preventive healthcare.
-The doctor performs a thorough physical examination, measures blood pressure, and takes blood samples for laboratory tests (blood sugar, cholesterol levels).
-A urine sample is also analyzed to detect early signs of kidney disease or diabetes, for example.
-The aim is the early detection of common illnesses such as cardiovascular diseases, diabetes mellitus, and kidney diseases.
-Only about 17 percent of those eligible take advantage of this important preventive opportunity.
-As part of the check-up, vaccination status is also reviewed, and advice is provided on maintaining a healthy lifestyle.
+From the age of 35, men with statutory health insurance are entitled to a comprehensive health check-up every three years.
+This examination, often also referred to as the “Check-Up 35”, is a key building block of preventive healthcare.
+The doctor carries out a thorough physical examination, measures blood pressure and takes blood for laboratory tests (blood glucose, cholesterol levels).
+A urine sample is also analysed to identify, for example, early signs of kidney disease or diabetes.
+The aim is to detect common illnesses such as cardiovascular disease, diabetes mellitus and kidney disease at an early stage.
+Only around 17 per cent of all eligible people take advantage of this important preventive opportunity.
+As part of the check-up, vaccination status is also reviewed and advice on a healthy lifestyle is provided.
 A health check-up insurance can cover additional services.
-This check forms an important basis for further specific preventive measures.
+This check provides an important basis for further, more specific preventive measures.

-• PSA test for enhanced prostate cancer screening
+• PSA test for more comprehensive early detection of prostate cancer

 • Exercise ECG to assess heart performance under exertion

-• Ultrasound examinations of organs (e.g., thyroid, other abdominal organs)
+• Ultrasound examinations of organs (e.g. thyroid, other abdominal organs)

 • Bone density measurement for osteoporosis risk

-Strengthening personal responsibility: More than just doctor visits
+Strengthening self-responsibility: More than just doctor visits

-Conclusion: Take control of your health actively
+Conclusion: Take an active role in managing your health

 FAQ